10 Best CRMs for Startups in 2023: Ultimate Guide, Reviews & Pricing Comparison

-- Easily manage all of your contacts and keep track of important tasks—you and your entire team.
+- Easily manage your contacts and keep track of important tasks—for your entire team.

 - Use the features you need to connect with your ideal buyers, including a one-click Power Dialer (proven to help reps make 300+ calls a day), a powerful sales email suite (complete with automation), and simple SMS capabilities.

 - Analyze custom, in-depth reports regarding pipeline and sales funnel health, specific KPIs, and individual rep performance.
 Then use the data to propel your startup forward.